-- If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the costsharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You cannot ask us to change the cost-sharing tier for any drug in Tier 5, the Specialty Tier. - If we approve your tiering exception request and there is more than one lower costsharing tier with alternative drugs you can't take, you will usually pay the lowest amount.
+- If the drug you're taking is a biological product you can ask us to cover your drug at a lower cost-sharing.
+This would be the lowest tier cost that contains biological product alternatives for treating your condition. - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the costsharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - If we approve your tiering exception request and there is more than one lower costsharing tier with alternative drugs you can't take, you will usually pay the lowest amount.

-Section 7.3 Important things to know about asking for exceptions
+Section 6.3 Important things to know about asking for exceptions